21 Hidden Gems in Banff

 14. Cascade of Time Garden

-The Cascades Of Time Gardens is a small oasis just minutes from downtown Banff.
-The gardens are built into the hillside, with rock steps and pathways leading through flower beds and trees.
-It is a gorgeously lush and beautifully groomed garden with walking paths and trails that you can enter freely.
+The Cascade of Time Gardens is a small oasis just minutes from downtown Banff.
+The gardens are built into the hillside, with rock steps and pathways leading past flower beds, ponds, and trees.
+It is a beautifully groomed garden with walking paths and trails that you can enter freely.
+Take a moment to appreciate the view of Banff Avenue from the bottom of the garden, too.

 15. Hoodoos Viewpoint

-The Hoodoos Viewpoint and Trail is a lovely pullover area and walking path that provides panoramic views of the surrounding mountains.
-A "hoodoo" is a distinct rock formation in North America.
-From the hoodoo viewpoint, take in a breathtaking view of Banff.
-Hike the hoodoo trail in Banff to get up close and personal with these rocky spires.
+The Hoodoos viewpoint and trail is a lovely pullover area and walking path that provides panoramic views of the surrounding mountains.
+A hoodoo is a distinct rock formation in North America.

 16. Johnson Lake Swing

-Johnson Lake has a great beach area and is a famous swimming area in Banff.
+Johnson Lake has a sandy pebble beach area and is an underrated swimming spot in Banff.
 The lake is a majestic body of water nestled among some of Alberta's oldest firs.
-Johnson Lake, while not as large as nearby Lake Minnewanka, is home to Banff's only beach.
-But if you choose to hike the trail around the lake's perimeter, you discover a hidden swimming spot and a rope swing.
+Johnson Lake, while not as large as nearby Lake Minnewanka, is very pretty.
+The water is warmer than some of Banff's other lakes, so is suitable for swimming.
+If you walk the trail that follows the lake's perimeter, you will discover a hidden swimming spot and a rope swing.

-How to get here: The Roam Route 6 bus runs from Banff Town to the Johnson Lake parking lot.
-Johnson Lake is located along Lake Minnewanka Road, not far from the Town of Banff.
+How to get here: The Roam Route 6 bus runs from Banff town to Johnson Lake parking lot.
+Johnson Lake is located off of Lake Minnewanka Scenic Drive.

 17. Silverton Falls

-It is a short hike to this beautiful waterfall viewpoint.
-This trail is best visited between May and September.
+Silverton Falls is a short hike to a beautiful waterfall viewpoint.
+The 2-kilometre (1.2 miles) trail is best visited between May and September.

 How to get here: Silverton Falls is near the base of Castle Mountain, one of Banff's most recognizable mountains.
 It's halfway between Banff and Lake Louise.
-You can take the line 9 bus.
+There are a few local buses that stop near the trailhead.

 How to get here: Just before reaching the Upper Falls, take a right downhill along a mud trail through the forest for about 5 minutes.